-The AVRDC Genebank maintains the world’s largest public vegetable germplasm collection with more than 60,899 accessions from 156 countries, including about 12,000 accessions of indigenous vegetables.
+The World Vegetable Center Genebank maintains the world’s largest public vegetable germplasm collection with more than 61,000 accessions from 155 countries, including about 12,000 accessions of indigenous vegetables.
 Collecting and conservation work is done in collaboration with national partners who maintain duplicate collections.

 - Conserve and distribute vegetable germplasm to improve crops

 - Identify superior sources of genes for important horticultural traits

 - Characterize the Center’s germplasm to make better use of its diversity

 - Develop DNA markers for improved traits for marker-assisted selection